Arabic Vocabulary – build it daily

 One of my readers calls this “the brute method”.
 Make a list on your computer or write it out by hand, and work your way through it.
 This is not a “sexy” method, and it flies in the face of the de-emphasis on rote learning.
 But for some people it works.
 I am not big fan of rote learning, but when it comes to vocabulary, I have actually found this approach to be somewhat effective for me, and a starting point that I can use immediately.

 Flashcards are a variation of the vocabulary list.
 Although the difference is small, the separation of each word with its meaning onto different sides of a single card allow all kinds of different variations of the list method.
 Changing the order, removing memorized terms from the stack, going from Arabic to English (receptive) or English to Arabic (productive) are all easier with flashcards.
 I believe that printed flashcards are helpful because they have a tactile element to them, which can help people with certain learning styles (I’ll talk about software based flashcards, which I also like, below).
-In my newly released online course the Egyptian Arabic Absolute Beginners Course (this link allows readers to get a 50% discount coupon to get the course for $10, if that’s something useful to you), I have included printable flashcards for each lesson because I think they are important for many learners.
+In my newly released online course the Egyptian Arabic Absolute Beginners Course, I have included printable flashcards for each lesson because I think they are important for many learners.